 4. Do not place anything, such as a pencil or food, in your mouth when speaking.
 If you have a mustache, be aware that it may hide the lips.
 Putting your hands in front of your face can make it hard for deaf or hearing-impaired persons to follow what you are saying.

 5. Maintain eye contact with the deaf or hearing-impaired person.
 Eye contact gives the feeling of direct communication.
 Even if an interpreter is present, continue to speak directly to the person.
-He or she will turn to the interpreter as needed.
+They will turn to the interpreter as needed.

 6. Address your words to the deaf or hearing-impaired person, not the interpreter.
 Use the words 'I' and 'you' when talking through an interpreter.
 Do not say, “Tell him...” or “Does she understand?”